 RECR 125C Risk Management in Recreation 3-0-3

-This course provides a proactive approach in addressing the planning, logistics, and risk management with conducting recreation programs.
+This course provides a proactive approach to addressing the planning, logistics, and risk management involved in conducting recreation programs.
 Students will create a risk assessment plan and develop emergency protocols with the goal of planning for a safe environment.

 RECR 220C Outdoor Recreation 3-0-3

 This is an introductory course on the fundamental concepts of leisure and outdoor recreation.
 Students will look at how leisure is used to experience nature and its influence on the human condition.
 An examination of the philosophy, principles, and practices underlying outdoor recreation management by examining agency land management.

 RECR 230C Leadership for Recreation, Parks and Leisure Services 3-0-3

 Leadership is a key cornerstone for a successful recreation, parks and leisure program.
 Students will learn the basic concepts, principles, character, techniques, strategies, and problems of leading in the recreation setting.
 Understanding the common roles of leaders is addressed and students will review effective leadership practices.
 Students will apply their leadership skill in an organized group setting.

 This course provides an overview of the Therapeutic Recreation.
 Students will examine the history and professional opportunities with an emphasis on understanding the people who are served, their disabilities and the community in which they reside.
 (Prerequisite: RECR 101C with a grade of "C" or better; PYSC 105C recommended.)